kaltura/playkit-js-moderation/README.md

 ### About

-Moderation Plugin provides appplication ability to add reporting mechanisem for the content that being played in case they find it problematic
+Moderation plugin provides applications ability to add reporting mechanisem for the content that being played in case users find it not appropriate.

 PlayKit JS Moderation is written in [ECMAScript6], statically analysed using [Typescript] and transpiled in ECMAScript5 using [Babel].